 You just need a few simple ingredients to make a smoked rosemary gin and tonic recipe.
 Most of these ingredients you may already have in your refrigerator and bar cart or can be found easily in the store.

 Fresh rosemary sprigs: These are the most essential element of this recipe.
-Not only will you use the rosemary sprigs to light on fire and make smoke in your glass, but you will use them to infuse your simple syrup and even garnish your cocktail if you like.
+Not only will you use the rosemary sprigs to smoke in your glass, but you will use them to infuse your simple syrup and garnish your drink if you like.

 Look for the freshest rosemary sprigs you can find since they will have the best flavor and appearance.
 Rosemary goes seamlessly with gin since it has a similarly strong pine flavor.
 Rosemary is also very easy to grow – trust me, I have a black thumb and my rosemary in my garden has been going strong for a few years now.